Pre-Approval vs Pre-Qualification

-Pre-approval – A pre-approval is the more commonly used option.
-It’s when you and your mortgage banker review your credit report and determine your debt-to-income ratio.
+Getting pre-approved is the route most borrows take.
+The pre-approval process begins when you and your mortgage lender review your credit report and calculate your debt-to-income ratio.

-Your mortgage banker will either ask for your permission to access the following or to fill out an application for the following:
+Your mortgage lender will either ask for your permission to access or provide the following:

-- The last 2 years of Federal tax returns – to prove your consistent income/ job stability
+- The last 2 years of Federal tax returns – to prove consistent income and job stability.

-- Recent bank statements – to show your financial situation
+- Recent bank statements – to show your current financial situation.

-- W2 forms – to show that through your income, you can afford a monthly income
+- W2 forms – to show that through your income, you can afford monthly payments.

-- Credit report – to show your credit history to determine your risk
+- Credit report – to show your credit history and determine the risk of lending.

 Why should I get a pre-approval or pre-qualification?

-As a buyer, a pre-approval will give you the upper hand in the market because sellers will take you more seriously when they see what you can actually afford.
+As a buyer, pre-approval will give you the upper hand in the market, sellers will take you more seriously when they know you can make a legitimate offer.

 If you’re not convinced already, here are the top reasons to get one:

-Real estate brokers actually prefer to work with a buyer that has a pre-approval in hand because they know it’ll decrease the chances of the deal falling through and they know what you can afford, which makes it easier for them to do their job of finding you the right home.
+Real estate brokers prefer to work with a buyer that has a pre-approval in hand because they know it will decrease the chances of the deal falling through.
+All parties involved know what you can afford, which keeps everyone on the same page.

 Higher acceptance rate

-Both you and the seller will be confident that the money will be available if you choose to buy.
+Both the seller and buyer are assured that the money will be available when the time comes.

 You don’t have to borrow any money when you get pre-approved.
-The point of a pre-approval is to get the necessary information and bargaining power to get the home you’re looking for.
+The point of a pre-approval is to get the necessary information and bargaining power to get the home you are looking for.

 Here are some advantages of a pre-qualification (they are generally the same):